linkspreed/Cloudspreed/Special_Works.md

+### 31.03.2023 (announcement Cloudspreed)
+- 🚀 Exciting news!
+We're conducting beta tests and trials for Cloudspreed's upcoming paid plans, set to launch on cloud platforms within the next 1-2 weeks.
+Stay tuned for more updates! 💻☁️ #Cloudspreed #BetaTesting #CloudPlatforms #PaidPlans #ComingSoon

 ### 26.03.2023 (announcement Cloudspreed)
 - 🌥️☁️ #Cloudspreed just released v3.0.9, bringing lightning-fast upload and download speeds to the cloud!
 Say goodbye to buffering and hello to seamless streaming! 📹🎬